palera1n/palera1n/README.md

 # What does this do?
 It boots the device with AMFI patches, and installs Pogo by Amy to the Tips app.

-**WARNING**: As of now, this is pretty unstable.
-On my A11 device, it has the deep sleep bug while booted with palera1n, and will kernel panic about a minute after being in sleep mode.
+**WARNING**: As of now, this is pretty unstable (atleast just on A11).
+On my A11 device, it has the deep sleep bug while booted with palera1n, and will kernel panic, or just not wake up until force rebooted, about a minute after being in sleep mode.

+**WARNING 2**: Some Linux users have their device freeze when it patches and converts the kernelcache.
+Since the file is so big, it seems like something with Linux isn't able to handle it.
+This shouldn't seem to be a fault with the script, but a fault with Linux/the patching tools.

 # How to use
 1. Install libimobiledevice